mbmccormick/Milkman/README.md

 Milkman seamlessly integrates with your phone to display task counters on the application's live tile, it shows reminders before a task is due, and even allows you to set location-based reminders using Remember The Milk.

 This application uses the Remember The Milk application programming interface but is not endorsed or certified by Remember The Milk.

-Application Development by Matt McCormick

-User Interface by Libby Puccinelli